 Areas upon which a mortgage expert witness may consult or testify

 There are a number of situations where a mortgage* expert witness may be asked to consult or testify.
-The following are seven common legal scenarios:
+The following are seven common scenarios:

 - Structure of lending or brokerage entities and borrower relationships: licensing of entities or individuals; compliance with licensing laws and regulations; types of relationships between borrowers and lenders or brokers; impact of relationships, licensing or entity structure on aspects of the loan transaction; agency and fiduciary relationships; matters related to funds held in trust

 - Lender or broker conduct during the origination process: matters relating to alleged predatory lending; unfair business practices; misrepresentation; the existence of or breach of fiduciary duty; procedures followed by loan originator in obtaining, qualifying, approving, documenting or closing the transaction; standard of care or duties of lenders or brokers in originating loans; borrower’s ability to understand loan transaction and terms.

 - Disclosure and documentation issues: required documentation, disclosures and notices in loan transactions and their impact on the parties to the transaction; disclosures required under different licensing schemes; borrower or investor disclosures; in the case of consumer lending, documentation and practices related to RESPA, TILA, Section 32, FC 4970, and other laws.

 - Loan servicing, modification and foreclosure: lender or servicer’s conduct in servicing the loan; responding to or dealing with loan modification requests; dealing with delinquency or foreclosure; compliance with California’s “Homeowner’s Bill of Rights,” or “HBOR.”